 In the first years of the eighties, more and more cases of severe immune deficiencies were reported among homosexuals and drug addicts.
 In 1982, the term ‘AIDS’ (acquired immune deficiency syndrome) was coined and in 1983 the virus was isolated by Luc Montagnier and his team.
 In the same year, Lise created a unit dedicated to the study of AIDS .
 Two years afterwards, she isolated the virus from mother milk showing that mothers can infect newborns with HIV, the causative agent of AIDS.
 In the same year, Lise also published a paper in Science that describes a test for AIDS in lymphocyte cell cultures using anti-sera against bovine leukemia virus .
 By 1988, Lise’s AIDS lab was recognized as a national reference center for AIDS .

 For her work on AIDS as well as her engagement for women’s rights, Lise Thiry was voted Belgian “Woman of the Year” in 1985.
-In the same year, she joined the Belgian senate, where she continued her fight for abortion and was obliged to leave the Pasteur Institute of Brabant .
+In the same year, she joined the Belgian senate to continue her fight for abortion and was obliged to leave the Pasteur Institute of Brabant .